tamarr/tamarr.github.io/_posts/2020-07-20-Wrong Mistakes.md

 ---
 layout: post
-title: Making the wrong mistakes
+title: Make The Wrong Mistakes
-subtitle: About the right mistakes and wrong mistakes and not letting either get in your way
+subtitle: About right mistakes, wrong mistakes and why you should do both
 small-image: https://media.giphy.com/media/eroScTnthmrn2/giphy.gif
 ---